 He received his bachelor’s degree from Lafayette College and his J.D. from Columbia Law School.
 He is a member of the New York Bar, the New Jersey Bar and various United States District Courts and Courts of Appeal.

-Mr. Becker is the Executive Director for the Foundation.
-Prior to joining Snell in 1989, he worked for the Naval Biodynamics Laboratory in New Orleans studying human response to crash impact acceleration.
+Secretary - Prior to joining Snell in 1989, Mr. Becker worked for the Naval Biodynamics Laboratory in New Orleans studying human response to crash impact acceleration.
 Mr. Becker holds Bachelor's and Master's degrees in Mechanical Engineering from the Massachusetts Institute of Technology.
-He is the Foundation's senior employee and is responsible to the Board of Directors for the operation of all the Foundation's helmet certification programs.
+He oversees the operation of all the Foundation's helmet certification programs.

 Dr. Snyder is an internationally known research scientist with 48 years of expertise in human impact tolerances and trauma mechanisms, biomechanics, forensic anthropology and anthropometry, crash protection, and transportation safety.
 He served as Director of the NASA Center of Excellence in Man Systems Research; Head of the Biomedical Department, Research Scientist, and Professor of Anthropology at the University of Michigan; Manager of Biomechanics at the Ford Motor Company; Chief of Physical Anthropology and intermittent Chief of Protection and Survival Laboratories, Civil Aeromedical Institute, Federal Aviation Agency; Associate Professor of Systems Engineering, University of Arizona; and on faculties of Michigan State, University of Chicago, and University of Oklahoma.